aileechang/jammming/README.md

     ```

 ### Usage
-1. **Search for songs**: Enter a search term in the search bar and press enter.
+1. **Search for songs**: Enter a search term in the search bar and press search.

 2. **Add songs to the  playlist**: Click the "+" button next to a song to add it to your playlist.